 The Joliet Police Department’s K9 Unit was created in 1980.
-The current unit (2013) has five officers and a Supervisor (a Sergeant) assigned to it.
-Our Department has four Police Service Dogs and a tracking/trailing bloodhound.
+The current unit (2013) has four officers assigned to it.
+Our Department has three Police Service Dogs.
 Three K9 teams are attached to the Department’s Special Operations Squad (SOS/SWAT).

 - Officer Robert “Bert” Badertscher #258 (Unit Trainer) and K9 partner “Herro”

 - Officer Bruce Trevillian #212